bryanmcnett/aabo/README.md

 -------------------------------------------------------------------------------------

-In cases where probability of slab intersection is a few percent, *and* degree of SIMD is 8 or more, their effects combine to make the initial slab check ineffective.
+In cases where probability of slab intersection is a few percent, *and* degree of SIMD is 8 or more, their effects combine to make the initial interval check ineffective.
 In these cases, AABO can fall back on its initial tetrahedron check:
 ```
 bool Intersects(AABBs world, AABB query)
 {